kestra-io/docs/content/blogs/2024-10-DD-workflow-tools-comparison.md

 Additionally, Kestra's YAML configurations enable seamless integration with different tech stacks like [Go](../docs/15.how-to-guides/golang.md) and [Rust](../docs/15.how-to-guides/rust.md).
 This means that engineers can write custom tasks and plugins in their preferred languages and incorporate them directly into their workflows.
 This flexibility allows teams to leverage existing codebases and expertise across various programming languages, fitting seamlessly into diverse engineering environments and enabling the use of different tools for specific needs.

 ### Natively Highly Scalable and Distributed Architecture
-Kestra is built from the ground up with scalability and high availability in mind, leveraging technologies like Kafka and Elasticsearch to distribute workloads efficiently.
+Kestra is built from the ground up with scalability and high availability in mind, leveraging technologies like [Kafka and Elasticsearch](../docs/07.architecture/index.md) to distribute workloads efficiently.
 Its architecture allows for horizontal scaling, ensuring that the system can handle increasing volumes of tasks and data without performance degradation.

-On the other hand:

-- Airflow can face scaling challenges due to its centralized scheduler and reliance on a single database, which can become bottlenecks as workloads grow.
-So, scaling Airflow often requires complex configurations and may introduce single points of failure.
-- Prefect offers scalability but may require additional setup and infrastructure considerations to achieve distributed execution, as it doesn't natively leverage technologies like Kafka for high-throughput scenarios.

 So, with its distributed design, Kestra provides seamless scalability out of the box, making it well-suited for enterprises with demanding workloads and the need for reliable, high-performance orchestration.

 ### Advanced Error Handling and Fault Tolerance
 Kestra provides sophisticated error handling mechanisms and fault tolerance features that enhance the reliability of workflows.
-It supports complex retry strategies, conditional execution paths, and dynamic handling of failures to ensure that workflows can recover gracefully from errors.
+It supports complex [retry strategies](../docs/04.workflow-components/12.retries.md), [conditional execution paths](../docs/15.how-to-guides/conditional-branching.md), and [dynamic handling of failures](../docs/03.tutorial/06.errors.md) to ensure that workflows can recover gracefully from errors.

-On the contrary:

-- Airflow offers basic retry and error handling but may require custom code to implement more advanced fault tolerance strategies.
-SO, managing complex error scenarios can become cumbersome and increase code complexity.
-- Prefect provides some error handling features but may not match the depth of Kestra's built-in capabilities for managing intricate failure scenarios.

-So, with this feature, Kestra reduces the need for custom error-handling code, simplifies workflow definitions, and improves the overall system robustness.
+With these features, Kestra reduces the need for custom error-handling code, simplifies workflow definitions, and improves the overall system robustness.

 ### Native Cloud Features
 Kestra is built from the ground up with [cloud-native](/use-cases/modern-data-stack) principles in mind, making it a natural fit for modern cloud environments.
 Its architecture seamlessly leverages containerization and orchestration technologies, which means it can scale efficiently, manage resources effectively, and integrate smoothly with cloud infrastructures.